MyArtGallery

 How do I find galleries in my state? +

-This guide references galleries across eight Australian states and territories: Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, Hobart, and Darwin.
-Start by researching galleries online using search terms like '[your city] botanical art gallery' or '[your city] floral art'.
-Local tourism websites and arts council directories often list galleries by specialisation.
-Gallery websites typically detail current exhibitions and opening hours.
-For smaller, artist-run spaces, social media platforms frequently provide the most current information.
+This guide covers galleries across eight Australian states and territories: Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, Hobart, and Darwin.
+To find what's out there, start with a basic online search like '[your city] botanical art gallery' or '[your city] floral art'.
+You'll usually find galleries listed on local tourism sites and arts council directories, often organised by what they specialise in.
+Most gallery websites have details on their current shows and when they're open.
+For smaller, artist-run spaces, check their social media instead, that's where they post updates more regularly.

 What should I budget for acquiring botanical or floral art? +